Introduction to Hive Commands

 Querying 1% of big data will give near to the perfect answer.
 Exploration gets way easier & effective.

 This has been a guide to Hive Commands.
-Here we have discussed basic as well as advanced Hive Commands and some immediate Hive commands.
+Here we have discussed components, features, basic, advanced as well as intermediate of Hive Commands along with tips and tricks.
 You may also look at the following article to learn more –